 Vitiligo areas on the face

-75% improvement to vitiligo areas on the face was achieved at 2 years in 66.1% of patients out of 177 who had not reached complete or almost complete facial repigmentation after using OPZELURA for 1 year and who continued to use OPZELURA for an additional year in an even less-robust extension.
+75% improvement to vitiligo areas on the face was achieved at 2 years in 66.1% of patients out of 177 who had not reached complete or almost complete facial repigmentation after using OPZELURA for 1 year and who continued to use OPZELURA for an additional year in an even less-robust extension study.

 MORE FINDINGS FROM CLINICAL STUDIES: